 - Master students may also apply for undergraduate courses

-- Exchange students must choose two preferred courses and two alternative courses unless your home university agrees to grant you an exemption to take only one course and communicates this to the ISUP secretariat.
+- Exchange students must choose two preferred courses unless your home university agrees to grant you an exemption to take only one course and communicates this to the ISUP secretariat.

 - Read the course descriptions in the course catalogue very carefully to make sure that you fulfil the course prerequisites.